-Figure 4 Land Use, Cal Fire's Fire Hazard Severity Zones and Tubbs and Nuns Fire Boundaries in Santa Rosa adopted an urgency ordinance to expedite the process and waive regulations for those trying to rebuild."
-They also approved funding for a separate permit center exclusively for fire survivors' rebuilding efforts in order to expedite the building permit process.
+Figure 4 Land Use, Cal Fire's Fire Hazard Severity Zones and Tubbs and Nuns Fire Boundaries in Santa Rosa

+A significant amount of effort has gone into rapidly rebuilding Santa Rosa back to how it was pre-fire, and into making the city attractive to developers.
+The city council adopted an urgency ordinance to expedite the process and waive regulations for those trying to rebuild."134 They also approved funding for a separate permit center exclusively for fire survivors' rebuilding efforts in order to expedite the building permit process.
 In addition, the city amended its Downtown Station Area Specific Plan in an attempt to draw development into downtown Santa Rosa.
-Despite the city's efforts to remove red tape and incentivize development, there has been little new construction downtown.
+Despite the city's efforts to remove red tape and incentivize development, there has been little new construction downtown.135